Can you make cold brew with milk? Yes, but…

 If you prefer a lighter option, you can use low-fat or skim milk.

 For a dairy-free alternative, you can use almond milk, coconut milk, or soy milk.
-Keep in mind that different types of milk may affect the flavor and texture of your cold brew.
+Keep in mind that different types of milk can affect the flavor and texture of your cold brew.

 If you are making a dessert with your infusion, use the type of milk recommended in the recipe.